Copying for Teaching

 Non-commercial research is that which is not for direct or indirect economic advantage.
 Commercial research would probably include, for example, research for the production of commercial training materials; research for paying clients; research for a book for which payment will be received

-So, providing the copying meets these criteria, it would be permissible to copy text for inclusion in a Powerpoint presentation for use in a lecture on Moodle.
-The use of images is less straightforward; it may be more difficult to argue that dealing is fair when high resolution images are used, but this ultimately a matter of judgement – see below for more information on reusing images.
+So, providing the copying meets these criteria, it would be permissible to copy the text for inclusion in a Powerpoint presentation for use in a lecture on Moodle.
+The use of images is less straightforward; it may be more difficult to argue that dealing is fair when high-resolution images are used, but this ultimately a matter of judgement – see below for more information on reusing images.

 A further exemption in the CDPA (s.
-30) permits fair dealing with a quotation from a work that has been made available to the public, provided that that the extent of the quotation is no more than necessary for the specific purpose for which it is used and is accompanied by a sufficient acknowledgement.
+30) permits fair dealing with a quotation from a work that has been made available to the public, provided that the extent of the quotation is no more than necessary for the specific purpose for which it is used and is accompanied by a sufficient acknowledgement.

 Criticism and review